-Fighter A aims his AK47 in Daraa.
+Fighter A aims his AK47 in Daraa

-I recently tracked down a fighter who said he'd completed the course and was willing to talk.
+However, I recently tracked down a fighter who said he'd completed the course and was willing to talk.

 One day last May, when Fighter A was 19, he was taken aside and given some good news.
-“I was selected by the brigade commander to go to training camp,” he said.
+“I was selected by the brigade commander to go to training camp,” he says.
 “I was told we would be trained on heavy weapons and anti-tank and anti-aircraft missiles.”
-But he didn’t know exactly what to expect.
-“I had heard of military camps taking place, but I didn’t know where and when.”
+But he didn’t know exactly what to expect: “I had heard of military camps taking place, but I didn’t know where and when.”

 The next morning, Fighter A and 39 other young men like him headed south into Jordan, their journey jointly choreographed by Daraa’s FSA military council and, allegedly, Jordanian intelligence.
 Mobile phones were confiscated, to be returned at the end of camp.
 No questions were asked.
 These men were going off the grid.

 When the group finally arrived at a high-security military facility deep in the Jordanian desert, Fighter A found the last thing he expected: Americans.

 “I was surprised when I saw foreign trainers,” he says.
 “The Americans who taught us wore military uniforms I did not recognise.
 We called them by their first names and they spoke English to us.”

 Fighter A's brigade comrades manning a defensive position in Daraa

 And so began a 40-day programme of fitness, fighting tactics and weapons training, all – according to Fighter A – barked out by US military instructors with interpreters at their sides, translating every order into Arabic.
 Recruits exercised in the morning and at night, knocking out set after set of crunches and press-ups and going for long runs.
 “The exercises were tiring, but I became fitter,” says Fighter A.